Abhay-Mahanta/HTTP-Packet-Sniffer/README.md

 ## Important Note
 This tool is intended for educational and ethical purposes only.
 Unauthorized use of this tool on networks where you do not have permission is illegal and unethical.
 Use it responsibly and only on networks you own or have explicit permission to test.

+## Note:
+If you want to sniff packets outside your computer you should be MITM with that computer and the router.